-In addition to the above companies, the Council has a 49% interest in the Reading-Hampshire Property Partnership (RHPP).
+In addition to the above companies:

+- the Council has a 49% interest in the Reading-Hampshire Property Partnership (RHPP).
 This is a joint venture arrangement and has been consolidated in the group accounts on the equity basis.
-This basis only consolidates the Council's share of the net assets of RHPP at 31 March 2019 which equated to £490 (31 March 2018 which equated to £490).
+This basis only consolidates the Council's share of the net assets of RHPP at 31 March 2019 which equated to £490 (31 March 2018 which equated to £490). - In September 2018, RTL acquired a new wholly owned subsidiary, Newbury and District Limited (N&D), which has been consolidated into the Group Accounts for 2018/19.

-RTL was founded in 1986 to meet the requirements of the Transport Act, and provides local bus services within the Greater Reading and West Berkshire areas, along with holidays and excursions, and the provision of drivers and buses for private hire.
+RTL was founded in 1986 to meet the requirements of the Transport Act and provides local bus services within the Greater Reading and West Berkshire areas, along with holidays and excursions, and the provision of drivers and buses for private hire.
 Reading Borough Council owns 100% of the share capital and is able to control the operating, governance and financial policies of the company.
 In addition, the Council has two representatives on the Board of Directors.